mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

 The dataset we will use is the pre-processed version of the "House Property Sales" [Kaggle competition](https://www.kaggle.com/datasets/htagholdings/property-sales), in particular, the "ma_lga_12345.csv" file, which tracks quarterly moving averages of house sales aggregated by type and amount of bedrooms in each listing.

 Make sure you have access to a working MindsDB installation (either local or via cloud.mindsdb.com), and either load it into a table in your database of choice or upload the file directly to the special `FILES` datasource (via SQL or GUI).
 Once you've done this, proceed to the next step.
-For the rest of the tutorial we'll assume you've opted for the latter option:
+For the rest of the tutorial we'll assume you've opted for the latter option and uploaded the file with the name `HR_MA`:

 ```
 SHOW TABLES FROM files;